 In refugee camps living conditions can be very poor.
 Previous experiences show that greenery and locational choice can make a difference.
 Metropolitan Solutions looks into the options to translate knowledge into applications for refugee camps.

-Many of these refugee camps are seen as transience settlement, planned according clear principles.
+Many of these refugee camps are seen as transience settlement, planned according to clear principles.
 These principles are stated in the UNHCR Handbook (Handbook for Emergencies 3rd edition, UNHCR, 2007).
-The handbook only deals limited with relevant environmental aspects for location and layout of transience campsand does not encompasses clear green-blue principles or measures.
-The consideration of environmental aspects are mostly focused on accessibility and suitability of the terrain, in terms of good access, the availability of water, good drainage and adequate conditions for sanitation , besides an impact assessment of the refugee camp on the existing environment.
+The handbook only deals with relevant environmental aspects for location and layout of transience camps in a limited way and does not encompasses clear green-blue principles or measures.
+The consideration of environmental aspects are mostly focused on accessibility and suitability of the terrain, in terms of good access, the availability of water, good drainage and adequate conditions for sanitation, besides an impact assessment of the refugee camp on the existing environment.

 The objective of the project is to see in which way can (temporary) green blue strategies and measures, based on Metropolitan Solutions, contribute to the strengthening of the liveability in refugee camps?